Johnny Mnemonic (video game): Development

 Christopher Gartin was cast in the role of Johnny Mnemonic.
 His previous work included an appearance on the soap opera Melrose Place.
 Other cast members included singer and actor Issac Hayes, former Los Angeles Lakers player Kurt Rambis, Doug Llewelyn from The People's Court, and Penthouse model and 1993's Pet of the Year Julie Strain.

 Josh Mancell was the composer for the game.
 The soundtrack to the game did not feature any of the music used in the soundtrack for the movie.
 Columbia Records vice president of soundtracks Maureen Crowe said that they tried to incorporate the music used in the movie, but the game was too far ahead.
 She also explained the two works were thematically different and the same music might not have worked for both.
 The band Devo was brought on to do the music instead.

 Interactive movies such as Johnny Mnemonic were often created out of necessity, due to CD-ROMs being forced to compress long movie sequences into low quality files, which developers would combine with graphics, sound and text in what Techtsy describes as "the collage technique".

-Steven Yee, director of marketing for Sony New Technologies commented that the film, the CD-ROM and an Internet game entitled Nethunt (where players answered traversed websites to answer questions) "amount to three different views of the Internet and Gibson's short story".
+Steven Yee, director of marketing for Sony New Technologies commented that the film, the CD-ROM and an Internet game entitled Nethunt (where players traversed websites to answer questions) "amount to three different views of the Internet and Gibson's short story".